 Baja has its halászlé (fish soup) cooking folk festival, while in Pusztamérges they hold the Szeged district's halászlé cooking competition.

-In the Szatmár region they hold a plum jam making contest, while in Békéscsaba its salami, Bereg its gulyás, and this is not to mention the many wine tastings and events.
+In the Szatmár region they hold a plum jam making contest, while in Békéscsaba its salami, in Bereg its gulyás, and this is not to mention the many wine tastings and cultural events.

-It is one of Europe's largest expanses of protected prairie, where Hungarian grey cattle, stud horses, Racka sheep with spiral-shaped horns and buffalo herds graze on open pastures.
+One of Europe's largest expanses of protected prairie, where Hungarian grey cattle, stud horses, Racka sheep with spiral-shaped horns and buffalo herds graze on open pastures.

 In this region the sun shines more hours than any other region in the country and abundantly flowing thermal water helps health-seekers to recuperate.

 Smooth water, huge bays, backwaters and islands, rich fish and wild stock-this is Lake Tisza.
 In the middle of the Great Plain, Lake Tisza is the second largest surface of water in the country.

 The Lake is situated on what was a flood-plain, and on the flooded territory of the River Tisza.
 In between water dams, there are sixteen islands and ten water channels.
 The shallow water areas, which warm up easily, are suitable for bathing.

 The deeper parts are for water sports such as sailing, water skiing and surfing.
 Lake Tisza is also the only Lake in Europe where you can speed around by powerboat and jet-ski.

 Along the riverbank (approximately 50 miles) there are recreation areas, open-air baths, camp-sites and places to hire equipment.

 Best known for its tradition of distilling Barackpálinka (apricot brandy) and as the home of Zoltán Kodály, Kecskemét is also a university town and centre for the arts, and one of the Puszta’s most attractive cities.